aras-p/smol-compute/readme.md

 # smol-compute: a small library for compute shader stuffs

 A tiny library that allows creating some data buffers and launching compute shaders on the GPU.
-With D3D11 and Metal implementations at the moment.
+With D3D11, Metal and Vulkan implementations at the moment.

 **Very very work in progress**, you really don't want to use it for anything yet.